Weak first-order phase transitions in the frustrated square lattice J1-J2 classical Ising model: Discussion

-While it is clear that the pseudo critical lines must merge with the phase boundary when $g\rightarrow\infty$, other aspects of their behavior remain unsettled: Does the AT pseudo criticality at $0.67\lesssim g <\infty$ arise in one or both of the pseudo critical lines?
-If only one, which one and what is the criticality of the other one?
-What is the fate of the pseudo critical lines as $g\rightarrow0.5^+$?
-What is the criticality of the pseudo critical lines in the region $0.5<g\lesssim0.67$?
-Regarding this last question, the recent results in Ref. \cite{yoshiyama2023higher} indicate that at least one of the pseudo critical lines continues to have weak universality in that region.
+The numerical correlation lengths at the phase boundary at $g>0.5$ are determined in part by the proximity of the pseudo critical lines to the phase boundary and in part by the value of $\chi$.
+The locations of the pseudo critical lines shift with $\chi$, as required by Eq. (\ref{eqn:shift}).
+Therefore, in order to confirm the anomalous first-order transitions at $g\rightarrow0.5^+$ with the present approach of adiabatic evolutions of MPSs, values of $g$ in the region $0.5<g<0.501$ must be investigated showing convergence with increasing $\chi$ of both the correlation length data and the location of the pseudo critical lines.
+If the anomalous first-order transitions are confirmed in this model, it would be important to consider in which other models, both classical and quantum, they may also appear.

-We left open the possibility of an extremely weak first-order transition at $g=0.49$; the fate of the pseudo critical line for the disordered phase (i.e. the one that is at lower $T$) as $g\rightarrow0.5^+$ has a bearing on this: Since there is strong evidence that the phase transition at $g=0.5$ occurs at zero temperature \cite{hu2021numerical}, when $g\rightarrow0.5^+$ the pseudo critical line for the disordered phase likely either disappears or merges with the phase boundary.
-The data in Figs. (\ref{fig:corrlengths}) and (\ref{fig:g0.501_anomaly}) shows a rapidly growing correlation length in the disordered phase at the phase boundary as $g\rightarrow0.5^+$, which suggests that the latter scenario is the actual one.
-This would give an infinite correlation length to the phase transition at $g=0.5$ when approached from the high-$T$ side, and would thereby give support to the idea that the phase boundary slightly below $g=0.5$ is in fact second-order.
+Regarding the pseudo critical lines themselves, while it is clear that they must merge with the phase boundary when $g\rightarrow\infty$, the following remains unclear: where the pseudo critical lines go when $g\rightarrow0.5^+$, which pseudo critical line exhibits the Ashkin-Teller criticality at $g\gtrsim0.67$, and what the criticality of either pseudo critical line is in the region $0.5<g\lesssim0.67$.
+Recent results \cite{yoshiyama2023higher} indicate that at least one of the pseudo critical lines continues to have continuously varying critical exponents in the region $0.5<g\lesssim0.67$.
+It may be possible to use the results in Refs. \cite{tagliacozzo2008scaling,pollmann2009theory,pirvu2012matrix} to compute the critical exponents and central charge along the pseudo critical lines with MPSs.

-On the other hand, the data in Figs. (\ref{fig:corrlengths}) and (\ref{fig:g0.501_anomaly}) shows a correlation length in the ordered phase at the phase boundary that becomes very small as $g\rightarrow0.5^+$.
-This suggests a scenario wherein the correlation length at the phase transition is small in the ordered phase but very large in the disordered phase, which amounts to a novel type of first-order phase transition that is neither fully weak nor fully strong.
-It is important for future work to investigate this further by using larger values of $\chi$ and smaller values of $g>0.5$.
+We left open the possibility of an extremely weak first-order transition at $g=0.49$.
+The fate of the pseudo critical lines at $g\rightarrow0.5^+$ has a bearing on this: If the pseudo critical line for the disordered phase (i.e., the pseudo critical line at lower $T$) merges with the phase boundary as $g\rightarrow0.5^+$, it would give an infinite correlation length to the phase transition at $g=0.5$ from the high-$T$ side, and would thereby support the idea of a second-order transition at $g=0.49$.